Asif Ali Zardari: Early life and education

-In his youth, he enjoyed polo and boxing.
-He led a polo team known as the Zardari Four.
-His father owned Bambino—a famous cinema in Karachi—and donated movie equipment to his school.
-He also appeared in a 1969 movie, Salgira, as a child.
+Academic record and disputed claims

 Zardari's academic background remains a question mark.
 He received his primary education from Karachi Grammar School.
 His official biography says he graduated from Cadet College, Petaro in 1972.
 He went to St Patrick's High School, Karachi from 1973 to 1974; a school clerk says he failed his final examination there.
 In March 2008, he claimed he had graduated from the London School of Business Studies with a bachelor of education degree in the early 1970s.
 Zardari's official biography states he also attended Pedinton School in Britain.
 His British education, however, has not been confirmed, and a search did not turn up any Pedinton School in London.
 The issue of his diploma was contentious because a 2002 rule required candidates for Parliament to hold a college degree, but the rule was overturned by Pakistan's Supreme Court in April 2008.

-Career
+Political career

-Early political career and Benazir Bhutto era
+Early career and Benazir Bhutto era

 Zardari's initial political career was unsuccessful.
 In 1983, he lost an election for a district council seat in Nawabshah, a city of Sindh, where his family owned thousands of acres of farmland.
 He then went into real estate.

 He married Benazir Bhutto on 18 December 1987.
-The arranged marriage, done in accordance with Pakistani culture, was initially considered an unlikely match.
+The marriage, which had been arranged, as is customary in Pakistan, was initially described as an unlikely match.
 The lavish sunset ceremony in Karachi was followed by immense night celebrations that included over 100,000 people.
 The marriage enhanced Bhutto's political position in a country where older unmarried women are frowned upon.
 Zardari deferred to his wife's wishes by agreeing to stay out of politics.

-In 1988, General Muhammad Zia-ul-Haq died in a plane crash.
-A few months later, Bhutto became Pakistan's first female Prime Minister when her party won 94 of 207 seats contested in the 1988 elections.
+In 1988, General Muhammad Zia-ul-Haq died when his plane exploded in midair.
+A few months later, Bhutto became Pakistan's first female prime minister when her party won 94 of 207 seats contested in the 1988 elections.